DiscordMessenger/Purplecord/README.md

 The iOS 6 build was tested on iPhone 4 running iOS 7.0.

 The **iOS 3 build** should run on the following Apple devices, but currently untested:
-- iPhone (iPhone OS 3.0 to 3.1.3)
+- iPhone (iPhone OS 3.1.3)
-- iPhone 3G (iPhone OS 3.0 to 4.2.1) [tested on iPhone OS 3.1.3]
+- iPhone 3G (iPhone OS 3.1.3 to 4.2.1) [tested on iPhone OS 3.1.3]
-- iPhone 3GS (iPhoneOS 3.0 to iOS 4.x)
+- iPhone 3GS (iPhoneOS 3.1.3 to iOS 6.x)
-- iPhone 4 (iOS 4.x)
+- iPhone 4 (iOS 4.x-7.x)
+- Any future iPhone below iOS 8.0 [untested]

 The **iOS 6 build** should run on the following Apple devices, but currently untested:
 - iPhone 3GS (iOS 6.0 to 6.1.6)
 - iPhone 4 (iOS 4.0 to 7.1.2) [tested on iOS 7.0]
 - Any future iPhone running an iOS version lower than iOS 11, because iOS 11 dropped 32-bit app support

-An iOS 5 build will probably be compiled in the future, but there are no guarantees, mostly because I lack a device that actually runs iOS 5.

 ## Building

 You must have [Theos](https://theos.dev/docs/installation) installed.
-You cannot use any of the SDKs Theos provides, so you must find the iPhoneOS 3.0 SDK to build.
+You cannot use any of the SDKs Theos provides, so you must find the iPhoneOS 3.1.3 (for armv7, iOS 6.0) SDK to build.

 Also, building has only been tested on Linux, but it might work on Mac OS too.